wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 Second, Cloudburst supports and specifically optimizes over function composition, which enables serverless as a more general-purpose computing paradigm, as most general-purpose applications require function modules to call each other with explicit argument passing and value return.
+Cloudbursts model function composition as a DAG representing the control flow and data flow.
+Function instances to be involved constitute the nodes of the DAG, while the invocation relation forms edges.
+External requests can either invoke individual functions just like on conventional serverless platforms, or can directly invoke a pre-registered DAG, and expect Cloudburst scheduler (discussed later) to handle function composition.